VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 ```

 Let's add similar lines in the *controls* section
 in *inlist_extra*.
 Can you figure out how we need to modify
-them to tell MESA that we want a second overshooting region
+them to tell MESA that we also want a overshooting region
-on top of the helium burning core?
+on top of the helium-burning core?

 {{< details title="Show hint 1" closed="true" >}}

-Since the first overshooting scheme is already used in the first set ``(1)`` we need to change them to ``(2)``
+Since the first overshooting scheme is already used in the first set ``(1)``, we need to change it to ``(2)``
 for all controls.

 {{< /details >}}

 {{< details title="Show hint 2" closed="true" >}}

-Are the locations, types and boundaries of the overshooting zone still correct?
+Are the locations, types, and boundaries of the overshooting zone still correct?
 Can you find on the website other options where to allow overshooting?
 Check the controls for overshooting on [here](https://docs.mesastar.org/en/24.08.1/reference/controls.html).